 Step 2: The Official Statement Of Status Of Eligibility

-When you send a complete application package to our Bureau requesting a Florida certificate, your complete package is evaluated to determine your eligibility for a Florida certificate.
-The result of that determination is mailed to you as an Official Statement of Status of Eligibility.
+When you send a complete application package to the Bureau or Educator Certification requesting a Florida certificate, your complete package is evaluated to determine your eligibility for a Florida certificate.
+The result of that determination is sent to you as an Official Statement of Status of Eligibility.

 The Official Statement is valid for three years and has two functions:

-- to officially state whether or not "you are eligible" for a Temporary Certificate or a Professional Certificate in the subject area you requested, and
+- to officially state that "you are eligible" or "you are not eligible" for a Temporary Certificate or a Professional Certificate in the subject area you requested, and

 - to provide you with a customized list of the requirements you must complete to be issued full state certification in Florida.